Daniel Deronda (TV series): Plot

 Set in 1870s England, the story involves the overlapping narratives of two characters.
-Daniel Deronda (Hugh Dancy) is an intelligent and handsome young man of obscure origins who has been raised as part of the family of his guardian, Sir Hugo Mallinger (Edward Fox).
-Gwendolen Harleth (Romola Garai) is a spoiled, beautiful young woman living with her mother and sisters in an obscure country neighbourhood.
+Daniel Deronda is an intelligent and handsome young man of obscure origins who has been raised as part of the family of his guardian, Sir Hugo Mallinger.
+Gwendolen Harleth is a spoiled, beautiful young woman living with her mother and sisters in an obscure country neighbourhood.
 She is confident that she will marry a rich man.
-The likelihood of this increases when she is introduced to a neighbour, Henleigh Grandcourt (Hugh Bonneville), who is heir to Sir Hugo Mallinger.
+The likelihood of this increases when she is introduced to a neighbour, Henleigh Grandcourt, who is heir to Sir Hugo Mallinger.
 He becomes infatuated with Gwendolen and shows a clear intention to propose; although Gwendolen is not in love with him, she intends to accept.
-However, on the day of the proposal, Gwendolen meets a woman (Greta Scacchi) who claims to be Grandcourt's mistress and presents three children she claims are his offspring.
+However, on the day of the proposal, Gwendolen meets a woman who claims to be Grandcourt's mistress and presents three children whom she claims are his offspring.
 She tells Gwendolen that she left her husband for Grandcourt and begs Gwendolen not to marry him because it will ruin her children's prospects as his heirs.
 Horrified by this revelation, Gwendolen promises not to marry Grandcourt and accepts an invitation to travel to Germany with some friends to avoid him.

 In Germany, Gwendolen captures the attention of Daniel, making extravagant wagers in a casino.
 When she returns to her room, she finds a telegram from her mother, informing her that the family is now bankrupt, thanks to bad investments.
 With no money for the journey home, she pawns a valuable necklace but it is returned to her before she leaves.
-She realises the person is Deronda.
+She realises the person who has done so is Deronda.
 Once back in England, Gwendolen is desperate to improve her family's circumstances.
 When Grandcourt arrives, proposing marriage and offering to support her family, she reluctantly accepts.
-In London, Deronda rescues a young woman (Jodhi May) trying to drown herself.
+In London, Deronda rescues a young woman trying to drown herself.
 He takes her to the home of some friends to recover and learns that she is a Jewish singer named Mirah Lapidoth who had run away from her father and in despair, tried to commit suicide.
 As she recovers, Deronda becomes more interested in her and Judaism.